TooTallNate/ar-drone-socket.io-proxy/README.md

 This setup is broken up into 3 parts:

   * The "relay server"
-  * The AR.Drone 2.0 iteself
+  * The AR.Drone 2.0 iteself - the "receiver"
-  * The "client" which will send commands to control the drone
+  * The program which sends commands to control the drone - the "sender"

 ----------------
 ### Relay Server